What is a bonus share?

 Content

-Bonus shares are extra shares that are issued to current owners at no additional cost based on how many shares they currently possess.
+Bonus shares are additional shares given to existing shareholders at no extra cost, proportional to the number of shares they already own.
 These are the company's accumulated earnings that are converted into free shares rather than being distributed as dividends.

 This blog is dedicated to defining bonus shares, what a bonus issue of shares is, and what is a bonus in the share market.